AttorneyReview

 Monitor, verify, and repeat

-Removals are not always permanent.
+Challenge results are not always permanent.
 Some furnishers re-report items 30 to 60 days after deletion.
-Continuous monitoring catches this within the first cycle, allowing the service to challenge the re-report (often successfully, since the original failure to verify is now on record).
-This is the work that distinguishes a six-month engagement from a one-and-done DIY dispute.
+Continuous monitoring catches re-reports within the first cycle and allows the service to challenge them again, often successfully, since the original failure to verify is on record.
+This is the work that distinguishes a six-month engagement from a one-and-done DIY effort.

 Realistic timeline

-Most members see their first removals within 30 to 60 days.
-The bulk of results land between months three and six.
-Files containing bankruptcies, judgments, or furnishers who routinely re-report removed items can take the full six months and occasionally longer.
-Any company promising results in two weeks is either misreading the law or planning to use tactics that will get you flagged for fraud.
+Most members see initial challenge results within 30 to 60 days.
+The bulk of progress typically lands between months three and six.
+Files containing bankruptcies, judgments, or furnishers that routinely re-report can take the full six months, and occasionally longer.
+Any company promising results in two weeks is either misreading the law or planning to use tactics that may flag the file for fraud.

 2026 Credit Repair Comparison

-Side-by-side breakdown of pricing, guarantees, and the features that actually move scores.
+Side-by-side breakdown of refund policies, dispute reach, and the features that move scores.

 1Credit Saint logo